weakish/cacography/design.md

 When processing cacography marked text, a programming language converts it to a function call `String? -> String`.

-How to convert marked text to function call is left to the implementatino to decide.
+How to convert marked text to function call is left to the implementation to decide.

 In the demostration implementation in Ceylon, `{{verbatim text}}` (we will talk about syntax later) is converted to